 By working out for just 20 mins a day while your little ones take a nap or your older ones are in school, you can keep up your fitness using the various methods I discussed.
 So come on busy mama, make your intention to get more fit Inshallah.
 Remember, where there's a will, there's a way! ;-)

-Author: Fauzia E. (mom to an active 6-year-old) – I have always been someone who tries to see the beauty in everything, and I try my best to live a healthy and active lifestyle.
+AUTHOR FAUZIA – Mom to an active son and daughter under 10.
+I have always been someone who tries to see the beauty in everything, and I try my best to live a healthy and active lifestyle.
 My love of helping others and bringing out the best in them is very rewarding.
 A mommy’s beauty and health is often neglected, though not intentionally, so we find it hard to take time for ourselves.
 When one feels good on the inside, it reflects outwardly.
 Islam teaches us to live healthy, to be active, and not to overindulge.
 Our beloved Prophet (SAW) taught us these lessons by his beautiful example.
 I hope my tips bring out a better, beautiful and more fit mommy in you Insha Allah.